-For fiscal 2015, Military related sales from continuing operations represented 52% (55% for fiscal 2014 and 57% for fiscal 2013) of the Corporation's total consolidated sales.
-The maintenance and refurbishing of landing gear for the USAF fleet now represents a smaller proportion of the Corporation's activities, mainly due to the entry in services of its design programs, the acquisition of APPH and several new military and commercial contracts including the B-777 contract with Boeing.
+For fiscal 2017, defence related sales from operations represented 48% (49% for fiscal 2016 and 52% for fiscal 2015) of the Corporation's total consolidated sales, compared to commercial related sales of 52% (51% for fiscal 2016 and 48% for fiscal 2015).
+The maintenance and refurbishing of landing gear for the USAF fleet now represents a smaller proportion of the Corporation's activities, mainly due to the entry in services of its design programs, the acquisition of APPH and several new defence and commercial contracts including the Boeing 777 contract with Boeing.
 As a result, the Corporation manufactures landing gear and hydraulic systems, sub-assemblies and related components for a broad range of aircraft.